Write your first question#

 Now press Run again to try out the question.

-If you put 49 in the entry box and press Submit answer, the answer is marked correct; any other number is marked incorrect.
+If you put 49 in the entry box and press Save answer, the answer is marked correct; any other number is marked incorrect.

 A preview of the question.
 The answer '49' has been entered and the message "Your answer is correct" is underneath.